viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 After adding the component and its attributes, click **Save config**.

-## Test your transform camera in the **Control** tab
+## Test your transform camera in the Control tab

 In the **Control** tab, click on your base component and enable the detection camera in the **Live Feeds** section.

-Next, enable the keyboard and move your rover around until your camera detects the specified color.
 Next, enable the keyboard and move your rover around until your camera detects the specified color.

 Each time the camera detects the color, you will see a red rectangle around the color labeled with the detection confidence level.

 ![Base component panel displaying an example color detection.](/tutorials/try-viam-color-detection/detected-example.png)